BestTimesToVisit.com Logo

 Rental Cars

 Tip:Book well in advance, especially during peak seasons.
-Compare prices across multiple rental agencies and use comparison sites.
-Check if your credit card offers rental car insurance to save on extra fees.
-Be prepared for parking costs in cities and familiarize yourself with local driving laws and speed limits, which vary by state.
+Compare prices across different rental agencies and use comparison websites.
+Always check the car for pre-existing damage before leaving the lot and take photos.
+Be aware of parking costs and availability in cities; sometimes it's cheaper to park outside the city center and use public transport.
+Familiarize yourself with local driving laws and speed limits.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.